Job-Tracker-MIW/JobTracker/README.md

 9. Select DB: USE jobtracker
 10. Show all tables in DB: show tables; (should show 0 for now)
 11. Navigate to project folder in terminal or terminal in IDE with project open (Ex.
 VSCode)
-12. Install MySQL: pip3 install mysql
+12. Install MySQL: pip3 install mysql-connector
 13. Install DotEnv: pip3 install dotenv

     a.
 This allows you to use environment variables to store local MySQL connection creds

 14. Create a ‘.env’ file in the root of the project folder and add database credentials

 DB_HOST="localhost"